 You can sell tangible or downloadable products on social media, your WordPress artist website, or even sell your eBooks on Amazon.

-So if you have a specific skill and you like to talk about it, you can easily create an eBook or course that you can continue to sell and make passive income.
+So if you have a specific skill and like to talk about it, you can easily create an eBook or course that you can continue selling and making passive income.

 Blogging is essential for any business selling products or services online.

-If you are only relying on social media to drive traffic to your site, you are missing out on reaching a lot of potential buyers.
+If you only rely on social media to drive traffic to your site, you miss out on reaching many potential buyers.

-One of the most effective ways to build brand awareness while providing relevant and useful content to your target audience is through consistent blogging.
-Blogging is an inexpensive way for small businesses to drive traffic to their site, enhance inbound marketing efforts and attract more prospective customers.
+Consistent blogging is one of the most effective ways to build brand awareness while providing relevant and valuable content to your target audience.
+Blogging is inexpensive for small businesses to drive traffic to their site, enhance inbound marketing efforts, and attract more prospective customers.
 (Source: CBO)

-Blogging provides a way for people searching on Google to discover your art website.
+Blogging allows people searching on Google, Bong, and even Pinterest to discover your art website.

-The content you publish will build their trust, which will turn a potential buyer into an art collector.
+The content you publish will build trust with your readers, turning a potential buyer into an art collector.

-Not only will you increase your sales by blogging, but you can also monetize your blog posts with affiliate links, ads, and sponsorships.
+Artists will increase their art sales by blogging but can also monetize their blog posts with affiliate links, ads, and sponsorships.